 The fund may, but is not required to, use derivatives.
-The fund may use derivatives, such as stock index futures and options, for a variety of purposes, including: in an attempt to hedge against adverse changes in the market price of securities, interest rates or currency exchange rates; as a substitute for purchasing or selling securities; to attempt to increase the fund's return as a non-hedging strategy that may be considered speculative; and to manage portfolio characteristics.
+The fund may use derivatives, such as options and futures, for a variety of purposes, including; in an attempt to hedge against adverse changes in the market price of securities, interest rates or currency exchange rates; as a substitute for purchasing or selling securities; to attempt to increase the fund's return as a non-hedging strategy that may be considered speculative; and to manage portfolio characteristics.
 The fund may choose not to make use of derivatives for a variety of reasons, and any use may be limited by applicable law and regulations.
-The fund may also hold cash or other short-term investments.
+The fund also may hold cash or other short-term investments.